sebschmied/airtome2html/README.md

 * Remove my flights ``rm -r index.html ./flightbook``.
 * copy your own .fb.zip into the project's root folder.
 * Edit ``airtome2html.config``, see comments there.
-* Run ./push to populate github.
+* Run ./push to populate github and/or your output directory.
 The first run will take quite a while, because .kmz files are created.
-You can now use the directory as a htdocs folder on your own webserver, or use github pages as I did.
 * Run ./get.
 From now on, always run ./get to make any changes.
 * In airtome, open the .fb.zip manually if this is the first run.
 Make some changes and close.
 * Run ./push to publish changes.
-Don't commit/push manually, because this would ignore any changes in the .fb.zip.
+Don't commit/push manually if flight data is involved, because this would .gitignore any changes in the .fb.zip.